LLAW3301/docassemble-LLAW33012021S1FLPN2/README.md

 - (IN PROGRESS) Make dark purple bar update when reviewing questions (consistent and clear)
 - (COMPLETED KINDA) Make purple bar update roughly to position of navigation button (added percentage)
 - (CANT DO) Possibly make bar have sections (not sure how)
-- (IN PROGRESS) Maybe remove the printout when there’s no results
+- (COMPLETED) Maybe remove the printout when there’s no results

 **Read Me Instructions**